DethRaid/Mesannepada/docs/Game/Story/Overview.md

 You're an acolyte in the temple.
 You're tasked with saving Ur from destruction

-This game asks the question "What is private property"

-It provides an answer: private property matches the ancient Sumerians' definition

-Context provides one perspective: Private property is the means of production. _Personal_ property is your toothbrush.
-No one's coming for yout toothbrush

-Context privides another perspective: Private property is the things that you own.
-You own your business, and you also own your toothbrush.
-You are in control of the things that the law says you can control
+Lagash is attempting to weaken Ur in preparation for an invasion.
+The First Dynasty of Us is in full swing - 𒈩𒆠𒉘𒉣 (Meskiagnun) reigns, comfortable with the power that Mesannepada and Annepada built.
+Lagash's ruler

 # Chapter 1: The Temple

+The game opens as

 The first level contains the temple and the surrounding areas.
 Someone has stolen some of the petition-statues from the temple, and you ahve to get them back.
 You need to keep this quiet so that no one realizes the statues are missing

 Lagash's agents stole the statues so they wouldn't be able to petition the gods for help.
-They were hoping to quickly steal them, then put their plans in motion - but the god/goddess blessed you with some magic powers that help you frustrate Lagash's plans
+They were hoping to quickly steal them, then put their plans in motion - but Nanna sent you a dream alerting you to their plans.
+You were given a

 You have to sneak into the temple and look around.
 You enter the sanctum.
 The status of Nanna turns to look at you.
 Trouble is coming to Ur, and she needs you to solve it.
 She gives you some magic powers - she increases your jump height and throw strength, and makes you more stealthy.
 This explains the unrealistic jump height and throw strength.
 As the game progresses, you'll recieve more powers from her The thief dropped a few statues along the way, you can follow that trail.
 Eventually it leads to a sealed door.
 You can break it down, but you'll make the guards suspicious.
 You can look around the building for another way in, finding an open window, a loading door, and an open ceiling.
 This is the thief's hideout.
 He's part of a criminal organization hired by Lagash.
 You have to sneak in and retrieve the statues